Jorge-GitHub/Roy/README.md

 ---
 ### How to Use

 Download the latest [release](https://github.com/Jorge-GitHub/Roy/releases), then add a reference to Avalon.Base.Extension.dll and Roy.Logging.dll libraries.
-If you are developing a MVC application, then add a reference to Roy.Logging.MVC.dll too.
+If you are developing an MVC application, you will also need to add a reference to Roy.Logging.MVC.dll.

-By default, the exceptions and logs will be saved on the bin folder for instance, "bin\Debug\net7.0".
+By default, the exceptions and logs will be saved in the bin folder.
+For instance, "bin\Debug\net7.0".
 Inside this folder, Roy will create an “exceptions” and a "logs" folder.
-This behavior can be changed by using the object LogExtension.Settings static property.
+This behavior can be changed by modifying the object LogExtension.Settings static property.

-You can make any changes to the settings by calling LogExtension.Settings static property.
+You can make any changes to the settings by calling the LogExtension.Settings static property.
-I will write more documentation as soon as I have some spare time.

-For more information visit Roy's [wiki](https://github.com/Jorge-GitHub/Roy/wiki).

 ## Author
 - [Jorge Gonzalez](https://github.com/Jorge-GitHub)